 The equine town of Golegã boasts of being the horse capital of Portugal!
 For the rest of the year, their presence is felt with wrought-iron statues.
 For ten days every November it holds a festival dedicated to the worship of the Lusitano horse.
 There are horses everywhere: parading round the central square; trotting up and down the streets until five in the morning when the manure-cleaners move in; lined up outside makeshift bars; even going into discotheques in the small hours of the morning, seemingly unphased by the strobe lights.
 For the rest of the year, Golegã is a sleepy place, although its love affair with the horse is always evident.
 As you enter the town, the main roundabout is decorated with the brands of local studs, and there are wrought-iron statues of horses and riders everywhere.
 The main square, which is about the size of a cricket pitch, is laid out with a sand area in the middle to practise dressage, and a track round the outside where riders and drivers of horse-drawn vehicles can exercise their horses.

 About the size of a police horse, but they are much more elegant and athletic.
 They have arched necks, powerful muscles and a naturally high gait.
 Like their Andalusian cousins, they are descendants of the horses brought over when the Iberian Peninsula was occupied by the Arabs.
 And they still look like warhorses.
+Here at our horse riding holiday centre you will have the chane to ride these beautiful horses and experience the ride for yourself on well schooled horses.

 What's the best time to go to Constância in Portugal?
 Here are some annual weather facts collected from historical climate data: